DefoNotMirino/DefoNotMirino.github.io/CTF-Writeups/Nibbles-HTB.md

 ## Introduction

---
+Bashed is a beginner's box which was the first CTF I ever attempted.
+When I tried it, I had booted up Kali and knew that a couple tools existed, but did not have any strategies, context or experience.

+This write up assumes that the reader is using Kali, but any pentesting distro such as [BlackArch](https://blackarch.org/) will work.
+The tools come with a stock Kali installation, unless otherwise mentioned.

 ## 1. Initial Scanning

-As usual we only have the IP so we start an nmap scan.
+As usual on HTB we only have the IP in the network so we start an nmap scan.

 `nmap 10.10.10.68`